Joe Priday on supercar investing

 In the back of your mind, you’ve got to always think about who’s going to be able to afford this.
 If you look at say 25-30 years ago, the London to Brighton pre-war stuff was very popular, it was worth a lot of money and that moved into war-time stuff, the fifties and sixties.
 When somebody reaches their mid-40s, they look for their poster car because frankly, they can now afford it.
 So you’re always trying to look back from that point, the Lamborghini Countach, the Ferrari Testarossa, the Diablo, all those poster cars have gone through that process.

 Over the last couple of years, we’ve started to see the fast Fords coming in at massively inflated prices all because people had them on their bedroom walls so it has moved on through the nineties.
 I’m starting to look at what happened in the noughties, there were different noise regulations then so you still had really loud cars.
-Also, those guys would have probably been a bit of a lazier driver so actually, the cars of the eighties and nineties weren’t actually that comfortable or easy to drive so they might start coming off the crest of that wave in future because it starts becoming maybe a bit slow compared to today and frankly, everyone wants to sit with their air con and a super quick paddle shift box.
+Also, those guys would have probably been lazier drivers so actually, the cars of the eighties and nineties weren’t actually that comfortable or easy to drive so they might start coming off the crest of that wave in future because it starts becoming maybe a bit slow compared to today and frankly, everyone wants to sit with their air con and a super quick paddle shift box.
 However, they’ll still want the noise so the trend moves through the eras.

 I don’t really see much appetite for pre-sixties, there’s nothing from that era that’s ‘the big thing in vogue’.
 The seventies had the De Tomaso Pantera, that sort of thing but overall a pretty poor decade, I’d say we’ve definitely done the eighties now, only the best stuff is continuing to go north and rightly so.
 We’re getting there with the nineties as well so I’d say we’re getting into the noughties now in terms of looking for the right investment.